 The tallest man-made structure in the world (in 2014) is Dubai’s, Burj Khalifa.
 It stands 2,716 feet tall, cost $1.5 billion, and could not exist without its (very expensive) advanced technologies.
+In this article, I explain to you the tech behind the world’s tallest building.
 The building’s condensation collection system, earthquake-resistant technologies, cooling solutions, and power-generating elevators.
 Not discussed: the lack of a municipal sewage system to handle up to 15 tons of wastewater and 7 tons of poop per day.

 Image Copyright: Google Search

 What Are The Technology Used To Builindg Burj Khalifa